Workspace managed network isolation (preview)

 When you enable managed virtual network isolation, a managed VNet is created for the workspace.
-Managed compute resources (compute clusters and compute instances) for the workspace automatically use this managed VNet.
+Managed compute resources you create for the workspace automatically use this managed VNet.
 The managed VNet can use private endpoints for Azure resources that are used by your workspace, such as Azure Storage, Azure Key Vault, and Azure Container Registry.

-There are two different configuration modes for outbound traffic from the managed virtual network:
+There are two different configuration modes for outbound traffic from the managed VNet:

 Tip

 Regardless of the outbound mode you use, traffic to Azure resources can be configured to use a private endpoint.
-For example, you may allow all outbound traffic to the internet, but restrict communication with Azure resources by creating a private endpoint for that resource in the managed VNet
+For example, you may allow all outbound traffic to the internet, but restrict communication with Azure resources by adding outbound rules for the resources.

 Outbound mode Description Scenarios

 Allow internet outbound Allow all internet outbound traffic from the managed VNet.
-Recommended if you need access to machine learning artifacts on the Internet, such as python packages or pretrained models.
+You want unrestricted access to machine learning resources on the internet, such as python packages or pretrained models.1

-Allow only approved outbound Outbound traffic is allowed by specifying service tags.
-Recommended if you want to minimize the risk of data exfiltration but you need to prepare all required machine learning artifacts in your private locations.
+Allow only approved outbound Outbound traffic is allowed by specifying service tags. * You want to minimize the risk of data exfiltration, but you need to prepare all required machine learning artifacts in your private environment.

-The managed virtual network is preconfigured with required default rules.
-It's also configured for private endpoint connections to your workspace default storage, container registry and key vault if they're configured as private.
+The managed VNet is preconfigured with required default rules.
+It's also configured for private endpoint connections to your workspace, workspace's default storage, container registry and key vault if they're configured as private or the workspace isolation mode is set to allow only approved outbound.
 After choosing the isolation mode, you only need to consider other outbound requirements you may need to add.

 Prerequisites